Best Ways To Make Your First Online Sale

 When used effectively, your social media pages are going to become a valuable resource for you to generate traffic and revenue for your online store.
 Here are the most popular social media platforms for you to market your business on:

 - Twitter.
 This platform has over 800 million users.
-81% of Twitter users’ have made a purchasing decision based off of products they have seen on the app.
+81% of Twitter users’ have made a purchasing decision based on products they have seen on the app.
 Twitter is a great place for you to share information about your sales, links, products, and events.

 - Pinterest.
 Pinterest is a visual search engine and a great place for you to share your product images.
 Pinterest has over 200 million monthly users.
 93% of people who use Pinterest, use the app to follow creative ideas and to plan their purchases.